 Question 1: What is strip poker?

-Strip poker is a variant of poker where the losers are forced to systematically remove items of clothing.
+Strip poker is a variant of poker where the losers have to remove items of clothing.
 Whether bad at poker, or just unlucky, you’ll end up with no clothes on at all!

 Question 2: What are the rules of strip poker?

 There is no official rule book for strip poker.
 Throughout history a number of different poker variants have been used for the purposes of playing strip poker.
-The constant element appears to be that the loser (however losing is defined) has to remove an item of clothing.
+The constant element appears to be that the loser has to remove an item of clothing.

 Question 3: Does any poker variant work for strip poker?

-Any variant of poker could technically work for strip poker, but in most cases, light and easy draw variants without using chips end up being the most fun and straightforward.
-That way, hands don’t take forever, and players can enjoy the action even if they don’t have a lot of experience with poker.
+Any variation of poker could technically work for strip poker.
+But, in most cases draw variants without chips are the most fun and straightforward.
+That way, hands don’t take forever.
+Players can enjoy the action even if they don’t have a lot of experience with poker.